-Last fall we launched our "Creators on MARKET.live," a program that allows creators to monetize their content through livestream shopping and personalized storefronts on MARKET.live.
-With more than 12 million products from brands like Athleta, Best Buy, Target, Container Store, Banana Republic, GAP, Saks Off 5th, SSENSE, LOFT, DERMSTORE, INTERMIX, UNCOMMON GOODS, and many more, participants can choose to feature their favorite products and promote and sell them to their fans, followers and customers.
+Last fall the Company launched its "Creators on MARKET.live," a program that allows creators to monetize their content through livestream shopping and personalized storefronts on MARKET.live.
+This program is only open to those individuals with a large, verifiable social media following.
+Participants selected for the Creators on MARKET.live program can choose to feature their favorite products from MARKET.live stores and promote and sell them to their fans, followers and customers.
+The Company has recently launched a similar program on TikTok for TikTok creators and influencers.